paulkelly20/codeclan_pda_evidence/ruby_test/testing_task_1.md

 end
 end

-# total hasn't assigned a value and no end to end class and added string interpolation
+# total hasn't assigned a value and no end to end class and added string interpolation and shouldnt be a self method
 def self.cards_total(cards)
   total
   for card in cards